zowe/docs-site/docs/appendix/server-component-manifest.md

 - **`build`**

   (Optional but strongly recommended) Defines the build information of the current package, including git commit hash, and so on.
 When Zowe core components define manifest file, these fields are left as template variables.
 The template will be updated when a publishable package is created.
 It supports the following subfields:

   * **`branch`**

-    It tells the user which branch this package is built from.
+    It indicates which branch this package is built from.

   * **`number`**